kate-bagenzo/strawberry-starter/src/posts/installation.md

 There are two last things you want to customize:
 - The favicon, which appears in the browser tab and bookmarks.
     - Found at `src/favicon.ico`
-- The Opengraph preview, which appears when you link to your blog on some sites, like social media.
+- The link preview, which appears when you link to your blog on some sites, like social media.
     - Found at `src/social.png`

 Both of these are images you can edit in any graphics editor.
 Don't change their filenames or formats!